Against the Current No. 226, September/

 — Dianne Feeley

 This innovative strike strategy, dubbed the “Stand Up Strike,” recalls the sitdown strikes of the 1930s.
-It puts maximum pressure on the Detroit Three as the UAW chooses which plants to strike, leaving the corporations guessing.
-With about 20,000 workers out of the 150,000 workers out on strike, this obviously conserves the UAW strike fund.
+It puts maximum and weekly pressure on the Detroit Three as the UAW chooses which plants to strike, leaving the corporations guessing.
+With 25,000 workers out of the 150,000 workers out on strike, this obviously conserves the UAW strike fund.

 The UAW is turning out a number of short videos where workers tell their story.
 Workers who signed up for strike updates receive text messages and emails announcing Facebook live events where Fain outlines the state of negotiations and unfolding strike strategy.
 Those not yet on strike are urged to continue wearing red T-shirts on Wednesdays, talk to their co-workers, organize rallies, refuse all voluntary overtime and report management harassment.